Books by Debi Bower available on Amazon - shop now

 Winner, with 44.1% of the vote

-Beautiful all year long, the overlooks throughout the park offer visitors a glimpse into the Genesee River Valley far below and the fertile countryside beyond.
+Beautiful year-round, overlooks throughout the park offer visitors a glimpse of the Genesee River Valley far below and the fertile countryside beyond.

 Runners Up: